THE COMPLETE (CERTIFIED) CONSULT

 • Prognosis for behavior change

 A dog that is punished or treated negatively for simply showing us how he/she is feeling, regardless of how that looks, will continue to get worse until the desired result is achieved.
 This is typically relief from the stressor.
-Unwanted behavior can be modified and managed by helping the dog tolerate high-risk situations better and teaching alternate, acceptable behaviors that yield the same result - again, that is relief.
+Unwanted behavior can be modified and managed by helping the dog tolerate high-risk situations better and teaching alternate, acceptable replacement behaviors that yield the same result - again, that is relief.
 Aggression can not be “cured.”
 Any trainer who suggested using methods involving fear, pain, or dominance to “fix” your dog should be avoided.
 Please visit the RESOURCES section read more about aversive training.

 Consults are required for:

 Dog-directed and Human-directed Aggression - Defined as any threatening, agonistic, or undesirable behavior, with or without damage resulting.

 Leash Reactivity - Addressing leash frustration and/or aggression can allow for safer and calmer walks.
-It is very likely that the intensity if your dog's reaction can be reduced with positive reinforcement.
+It is highly likely that the intensity if your dog's reaction can be reduced with positive reinforcement.

 Resource Guarding - This is a natural behavior for many dogs.
 When it is directed at humans or intense enough to result in aggression with or without damage, help is required.

 Complex Behaviors Issues - Considered a specialty, the evaluation will allow us to asses all impacts on your dog's behavior and arrive at a plan to both confirm and work through difficult-to-identify issues.
 If your dog is struggling, has had multiple previous trainers, or seems to be troubled by most things in their environment, this process will allow us to unravel the issues.

 This is a private, in home consultation to collect a behavior history, observe your dog in its environment, and in depth discussion of the issues, prognosis, and how best to move forward.
 This includes a written summary of the assessment and a complete individualized behavior plan for your dog.
 This session is up to 2 hours.
-Additional handouts may be provided.
-Cost: $395.
+Additional handouts will be provided.
+Cost: $375.